What is a Battery C Rating

 BATTERY C RATE CHART

 The below chart shows the different battery C Rates along with their service times.
 It is important to know that even though discharging a battery at different C Rates should use the same calculations as an identical amount of energy, in reality there are likely to be some internal energy losses.
-At higher C Rates some of the energy can be lost and turned in to heat which can result in lowering the capacity by 5% or more.
+At higher C rates, the battery loses some energy as heat, which can reduce its capacity by 5% or more.

 To obtain a reasonably good capacity reading, manufacturers commonly rate alkaline and lead acid batteries at a very low 0.05C, or a 20-hour discharge.
 Even at this slow discharge rate, lead acid seldom attains a 100 percent capacity as the batteries are overrated.
 Manufacturers provide capacity offsets to adjust for the discrepancies if discharged at a higher C rate than specified.